An Explanation on Principles

 3. It can be understood that with greed, hate and delusion it isn't peaceful; then there is no real peace.

-Many today's questions on nibbāna are not careful or valid.
-If instead of 'is nibbāna not boring?', 'is peace not boring?' was asked, it would already be easier to see that with boredom peace would be lacking.
-In this way this translation clarifies while covering the points taking into account as well.
+Many questions about nibbāna are not that careful or valid, this because nibbāna has become abstract.
+If instead of 'Is nibbāna not boring?', 'Is peace not boring?' was asked, it would already be easier to see that with boredom peace would be lacking.
+So this way this translation clarifies and is taking the points above into account as well.

 Nibbāna (nt.) peace.